-- Please use the hand sanitizer whenever you enter the room. - Please be conscious to give people in class their personal space. - Please be classroom appropriate in your words and actions. - Remain engaged in the lesson by asking questions, responding to questions, sharing connections and thoughts - or other agreed upon methods with the teacher and class. - When you want to ask a question or share information please raise your hand.
-I am trying to get all to participate and will sometimes need to coax others into the discussion and not go in order. - Please be supportive to me and your classmates. - Endeavor to form a trusting and participatory community of learners and thinkers. - Please always give your best effort in thought and production.
+- 1. Please be classroom appropriate in your words and actions. - 2.
+Cell phones are not permitted to be used in class.
+Zero exceptions will be made.
+Please silence them and place them in the sleeve that corresponds to your desk.
+If you do not feel comfortable with your phone in the sleeve you may keep it put away in your backpack.
+If it comes out even once during class it will be confiscated until the end of class. - 3.
+Please take out/off any earphones and put them completely away when the bell to start class sounds - 4.
+Your computers are to be used as tools.
+Playing games, messaging, and using social media in class will result in a significant loss of participation points. - 5.
+Remain engaged in the lesson by asking questions, responding to questions, sharing connections, and thoughts or other agreed upon methods with the teacher and class. - 6.
+When you want to ask a question or share information please raise your hand.
+I am trying to get all to participate and will sometimes need to coax others into the discussion and not go in order. - 7.
+Please be supportive of me and your classmates. - 8.
+Endeavor to form a trusting and participatory community of learners and thinkers. - 9.
+Please always give your best effort in thought and production.